A weighted FDR procedure under discrete and heterogeneous null distributions: Simulation study

 \subsection{Simulation results}

 We use the expectation of the true discovery proportion (TDP), defined as the ratio of the number of rejected false null hypotheses to the total number of false null hypotheses, to measure the power of an FDR procedure.
-We also report the standard deviations of the false discovery proportion (FDP, \citealp{Genovese:2002}) and TDP since smaller standard deviations for these quantities mean that the corresponding procedure is more stable in FDR and power.
+We also report the standard deviation of the FDP of a procedure since a smaller standard deviation implies that the corresponding procedure is more stable in its FDR.
 Note that FDR is the expectation of FDP.
+Since the aHSU procedure only has software implementation for multiple testing based on p-values of FETs, it was not implemented for the scenario of multiple testing based on p-values of BTs.
+However, to visualize the simulation results via \textsf{facet} in the \textsf{R} software \textsf{ggplot2}, we set the FDP and TDP of the aHSU procedure to be zero for this scenario.